 Downsides are really minor.
 You have to charge the cameras with wires, rather than a dock, and the charging wires could be quite easy to damage, and the noise when it gets low on batteries or loses signal is quite annoying.
 Though, I have to admit I like that, because it reminds me to charge it!

 At the end of the day, no matter what you need, this camera and monitor set can do it.
 It’s powerful, with a great set of cameras and a crystal clear picture.
 If you want the best for your family, in my opinion, this is it.

-A sound choice for the best baby monitor for twins.
-It's powerful with a lot of features built in.
+A sound baby monitor for twins.
+It’s powerful with a lot of features built in.
 This monitor would be a welcome addition to any family.
 The cameras are really easy to use, and have a powerful zoom and a built in, automatic night vision mode, so even in the middle of the night you can make sure your little treasures are safe and sound.